Polish–Lithuanian occupation of Moscow

-The Polish-Lithuanian Commonwealth occupation of Moscow took place between 1610 and 1612 during the Polish–Russian War, when the Kremlin was occupied by a Polish-Lithuanian garrison under the command of Stanisław Żółkiewski and assisted by Russian boyars led by Mikhail Saltykov.
+The Polish-Lithuanian Commonwealth occupation of Moscow took place between 1610 and 1612 during the Polish intervention in Russia, when the Kremlin was occupied by the Polish garrison with additional Lithuanian units under the command of hetman Stanisław Żółkiewski and assisted by Russian boyars led by Mikhail Saltykov.
 The occupation coincided with Russia's Time of Troubles.

 From March 1611 to the autumn of 1612, the Cossacks of Prince Dmitry Trubetskoy besieged Moscow and the Polish-Lithuanian forces there.
 The city was finally liberated by the Second People's Militia, and the date of the capture of Kitay-Gorod is celebrated in modern Russia as the Day of National Unity on November 4, alongside festivities in honour of Our Lady of Kazan.

 Żółkiewski in Moscow

 In October–November 1610, after tsarist troops were defeated at Klushino and the Seven Boyars agreed to elevate Polish prince Władysław IV Vasa to the Russian throne so as to maintain order in the capital until the arrival of a new head of state, the Commonwealth troops of Stanisław Żółkiewski entered Moscow without a fight. Żółkiewski camped on the Khoroshyovsky Meadows and Khodynka Field.
 Although he personally opposed the occupation of the Russian capital, he entered the city under the pressure of Polish king Sigismund III.

 At the end of 1610, about 6,000 armored and cavalry soldiers, 800 infantrymen, and 400 hajduks were stationed at Moscow and Novodevichy Convent, led by Aleksander Korwin Gosiewski, Marcin Kazanowski, Aleksander Zborowski and Ludwik Wejher.
 For every soldier, there were three civilians who had joined them on the way to Moscow acting as servants, sutlers and prostitutes.

 Żółkiewski placed the soldiers in Moscow so that in the event of an attack they could come to each other's aid or retreat to the Kremlin.
 A significant part of the garrison was located west of the Kremlin wall near the Neglinnaya River.
 To maintain order, a tribunal was established in which the Russian side was represented by Grigory Romodanovsky and Ivan Streshnev, and the Polish–Lithuanian Commonwealth side by Aleksander Koryciński and a Lieutenant (Porucznik) Maliński.

 When Żółkiewski went to Smolensk in November for a meeting with Sigismund III, he took his regiments with him.
 Several units were left at the Novodevichy Convent to control the roads to Mozhaysk and Volokolamsk.
 The rest were staged closer to the besieged Smolensk, in Vereya and Mozhaysk.